muzardemoses/Chatter-app/README.md

 **Day-13** ***June 23, 2023***
 - Implement minimum and maximum character count for blog post title and content.
 - Implement picture and video size to fit the blog post.
+- Implement initial blog post like and comment layout.

 ### TO-DO List